• Skip to primary navigation

 Make plans to join ecumenical clergy on September 1-4, 2026 at the Oreon E. Scott Clergy Conference at beautiful Christmount, North Carolina.
 This retreat, designed and supported by the Green Chalice team, What Roots Know: Story, Soil, and the Sacred Beneath–focuses on support and accompaniment of clergy with community resilience and creation care in mind.

-You’ll spend transformative days with distinguished speakers and guides including Rev. Julian DeShazier (keynote speaker and Pastor of University Church, Chicago), Rev. Carol Devine (Faith and Climate Educator with Blessed Tomorrow), Rev. Dr. Dara Cobb Lewis (Spiritual Director and Pastoral Counselor), and Luke Cannon (Mountain Ecologist), alongside ecumenical colleagues and pastoral innovators.
+You’ll spend transformative days with distinguished speakers and guides including Rev. Julian DeShazier (keynote speaker and Pastor of University Church, Chicago), Rev. Carol Devine (Faith and Climate Educator with Blessed Tomorrow), Rev. Dr. Dara Cobb Lewis (Spiritual Director and Pastoral Counselor), Apostle Sharyn Cosby (Pastor of In the Spirit Christian Church and Climate Ambassador) and Luke Cannon (Mountain Ecologist), alongside ecumenical colleagues and pastoral innovators.

 Whether you’re new to creation care or a long-time advocate, you’ll gain new language and tools to inspire your congregation to care for the environment, interwoven with space for rest, relationship, prayer, and excellent food.Registration is currently open to Disciples and Ecumenical clergy with sliding scale options and scholarships available- Contact Shardinnieri@gmail.com for more information.
 Register now: https://brushfire.com/christmount/events/624903

-Children Worship Wonder & Welcome Training – Chattanooga, Tennessee
+Children Worship Wonder & Welcome Training – Glendale, Arizona

 May 5, 2026

-Children Worship Wonder & Welcome Training – Chattanooga, Tennessee
+Children Worship Wonder & Welcome Training – Glendale, Arizona

 May 5, 2026 by Laura Phillips

-Join us at the beginning of June for our new, hybrid, Storyteller training, led by Petie McLean at First Christian Church in Chattanooga, Tennessee.
+Join us in July for our new, hybrid, Storyteller training, led by Pat Barton at Foothills Christian Church in Glendale, Arizona.
 Register here!

 Interim Ministry Basics – Fall 2026